What Young Entrepreneurs Really Need to Succeed – The role of Corporates

 To help solve the country’s challenges such as the high unemployment rate and an uninspiring economy, the role of the private sector cannot be underestimated.

-There are companies that are playing their part by investing their big budgets and time in helping to advance entrepreneurship in the country by providing much-needed support to promising young entrepreneurs.
+Some companies are playing their part by investing their big budgets and time in helping to advance entrepreneurship in the country by providing much-needed support to promising young entrepreneurs.

 Zoleka Lisa works as Sustainability Director for one of the biggest corporates supporting youth entrepreneurship in the country – SAB and AB InBev.